What is an employer reference number?

 3. Businesses without employees.

-Not sure that you have an ERN?
-Or think that you’ve lost it?
+Don't have an ERN?
+Or think you’ve lost it?

 If you employ someone (or are thinking of doing so) you should be registered with HMRC as an employer.